Erani Filiatra

-The Athletic and Football Council of Erani (Εράνη) is a sporting club in Filiatra, Greece.
+Athlitikos Podosfairikos Syllogos Filiatra "I Erani", commonly known as Erani Filiatra (Εράνη Φιλιατρών) is a Greek club in Filiatra, Messenia.
 It includes football (soccer), basketball and chess.

 Informative sources

 Erani was founded in 1935 and was fully recognized in 1947.
 Its colours are green and white.
 Its name came from Erana, an ancient city in the area of Triphylia.

 Football (soccer)

 In football (soccer), they had participated in the championship role in the organizations of the Messinia FCA and won the prefectural championship several times.
 It most wins are in the Messinia Cup with six titles and nine participations in the finals.

 From 1989-90, the team participated in many times in the Fourth Division and the Third Division in the 1993-94 season.
 In recent years and the 2009-10 season, they currently play in the Fourth Division.

 Players

 From Erani featured many famous footballers or soccer players which played in teams at the first and second division.
 The most famous of these were the Liberopoulos cousins and Nikos Froussos: